-Snow buoys have been deployed by the Alfred Wegener Institute (AWI) since 2010 (Nicolaus et al., 2017), and provide snow depth estimates from 4 separate snow depth pingers.
+Snow buoys have been deployed by the Alfred Wegener Institute (AWI) since 2010 (Nicolaus et al., 2017) and provide snow depth estimates from four separate snow depth pingers.
 These are averaged together to provide one snow depth value at each buoy location.
-Here, we use snow depths from 28 AWI snow buoys between 2013-2017 (accessible at: http://data.meereisportal.de), which are also listed in Table S1.
+Here, we use snow depths from 28 AWI snow buoys between 2013-2017 (accessible at: http://data.meereisportal.de, last access: 13 January 2021), which are also listed in Table S1.
 Similar to the CREEL buoys, the snow depths are first averaged into daily averages before monthly averages are derived.

-2.1.2 OIB Airborne observations
+2.1.2 OIB airborne observations

 Since 2009, NASA Operation IceBridge (OIB) has conducted airborne profiling of Arctic sea ice every spring, generally across the western Arctic.
 Snow depth observations are derived with an ultra-wideband quicklook snow radar (Paden et al., 2014), capable of retrieving snow depth from the radar echoes from both air-snow and snow-ice interfaces (Kurtz and Farrell, 2011).
+Snow depth can then be retrieved through retracking and compensation from the radar echogram.
+The OIB campaigns provide unique large-scale and high-spatialresolution observations; however, the swath is limited due to the airborne nature of the measurements.
+Furthermore, most flight tracks cover a limited area from the north of Greenland towards Alaska, and data cover only a limited time period, namely March and April.

-- 90 Snow depth can then be retrieved through retracking and compensation from the radar echogram.
-The OIB campaigns provide unique large-scale and high spatial resolution observations, however the swath is limited due to the airborne nature of the measurements.
-Furthermore, most flight tracks cover a limited area from the north of Greenland towards Alaska, and data covers only a limited time period, namely March and April. - Several algorithms have been developed to derive snow depth from this radar system (Kwok et al., 2017).
-While different algorithms show general agreement in regional snow depth distributions, larger interannual variability is observed among these algorithms than found in W99 and mean snow depth differences result from different ways of detecting the snow-air and snow-ice interfaces from the radar returns (Kwok et al., 2017).
-Taking these differences into consideration, we use four OIB snow depth products from: (1) Sea Ice Freeboard, Snow Depth, and Thickness data Quicklook product (quicklook) available from NSIDC website and examined in King et al. (2015) and Kwok et al. (2017); (2) NASA Goddard Space Flight Center (GSFC) (Kurtz et al. 2013, 2015); (3) Iet Propulsion L aboratory (IPL) (Kwok and Maksum, 2014) and; (4) snow rader layer detection - 100 (Kurtz et al., 2013, 2015); (3) Jet Propulsion Laboratory (JPL) (Kwok and Maksym, 2014) and; (4) snow radar layer detection (SRLD) (Koenig et al., 2016).
-These four OIB products overlap only in 2014 and 2015, and thus we limit our comparisons with OIB-derived snow depths to those two years.
-Each OIB product is first regridded to the 100×100 km polar stereographic grid, and then all daily flight tracks are averaged together to produce monthly mean OIB snow depths (March or April) for each year.
-We also compare snow reconstructions on their native spatio-temporal resolution with OIB measurements in the 105 Supplementary Material. - 2.2 Snow depth climatologies
+Several algorithms have been developed to derive snow depth from this radar system (Kwok et al., 2017).
+While different algorithms show general agreement in regional snow depth distributions, larger interannual variability is observed among these algorithms than found in W99, and mean snow depth differences result from different ways of detecting the snow-air and snow-ice interfaces from the radar returns (Kwok et al., 2017).
+Taking these differences into consideration, we use four OIB snow depth products from the (1) Sea Ice Freeboard, Snow Depth, and Thickness data quicklook product (quicklook) available from NSIDC website and examined in King et al. (2015) and Kwok et al. (2017); (2) NASA Goddard Space Flight Center (GSFC) (Kurtz et al., 2013, 2015); (3) Jet Propulsion Laboratory (JPL) (Kwok and Maksym, 2014); and (4) snow radar layer detection (SRLD) (Koenig et al., 2016).
+These four OIB products overlap only in 2014 and 2015, and thus we limit our comparisons with OIB-derived snow depths to those 2 years.
+Each OIB product is first regridded to the 100×100 km polar stereographic projection, and then all daily flight tracks are averaged together to produce monthly mean OIB snow depths (March or April) for each year.
+We also compare snow reconstructions on their native spatiotemporal resolution with OIB measurements in the Supplement.

-In addition to the airborne and in-situ snow measurements, we use two types of conventional large-scale snow products that are often used in the derivation of sea ice thickness from radar or laser altimetry (Ricker et al., 2014; Kwok and Cunningham, 2008), the Warren et al. (1999) (W99) and the Shalina and Sandven (2018) (SS18) climatologies.
-W99 provides distributions
+2.2 Snow depth climatologies

-110 of snow depth and density for each calendar month by assembling "North Pole" (NP) drifting station observations from the 1950s to 1990s.
+In addition to the airborne and in situ snow measurements, we use two types of conventional large-scale snow products that are often used in the derivation of sea ice thickness from radar or laser altimetry (Ricker et al., 2014; Kwok and Cunningham, 2008), the Warren et al. (1999) (W99) and the Shalina and Sandven (2018) (SS18) climatologies.
+W99 provides distributions of snow depth and density for each calendar month by assembling North Pole (NP) drifting station observations from the 1950s to 1990s.
 A two-dimensional quadratic function is adopted to fit the measurements to the Arctic basin.
 W99 also provides a climatology of snow water equivalent (SWE) from January to December.
-This is derived using snow depths and densities measured along snow lines, and if unavailable, Arctic-mean density for that month is used.
+This is derived using snow depths and densities measured along snow lines, and, if unavailable, Arctic-mean density for that month is used.
 Like snow depth, a two-dimensional quadratic fit was applied to the SWE data.